yy3488/b9122/policies/generative_ai.md

 If you do use generative AI in the allowed cases, you should attribute credit in  a comment, e.g. `# generative AI helped me with this`.
 I will ignore these comments when computing your allowed share of comments.

 Using generative AI outside of the explicitly allowed use cases is forbidden, violates the [CBS Honor Code](https://students.business.columbia.edu/office-of-student-affairs/academic-advising-and-student-success/academic-integrity), and I will report suspected instances.
 Please contact me if you have any questions about this policy.

+## Penalties: 50% of your grade

+If your submission is flagged for violation of this policy and our assessment concludes that you violated it, it will cost you up to **50 points**, or 50% of the grade on the assignment or exam, whichever is larger.

 ## Rationale for this policy